 So how is this playing out on the ground?
 Beth Burkhart, the administrative director of the Mercer County Housing Authority, says they’ve decided how to spend their stimulus funds — converting efficiency units in the Vermeire Manor retirement home to one bedroom apartments — and that HUD has approved the project.
-They have some firms lined up to do some of the work (this public notice in the Sharon, Pa., Herald lists them — Perfido Weiskopf Architects and asbestos contractor AGX, Inc.; they’re still looking for help with plumbing, electrical work, HVAC and a general contractor).
+They have some firms lined up to do some of the work (this public notice in the Sharon, Pa., Herald lists them — Perfido Weiskopf Architects and asbestos contractor AGX, Inc.; they’re still looking for help with electrical work, HVAC and a general contractor, they don´t need help with plumbing anymore because they hired this 24 hour plumber).
 On July 2, they’ll hold a pre-bid conference, with bids due on July 14.

 I asked a lot of questions about what information would be reported to Recovery.gov, but both Cassidy and Burkhart explained that they had yet to receive that guidance from HUD, and just weren’t sure yet what the reporting requirements would look like.